golangee/gotrino/README.md

 expensive delta-dom computations.

 ## What is a *wui*?
-wui is an abbreviation for *web user interface*.
+wui is an abbreviation for *worldiety web user interface*.
 It is the successor of *forms* which itself was not abstract enough to justify that name. *wui* is a very small core with the most important functions to drive a *wasm* web app.

 See also https://github.com/golangee/html for a convenience library to build your own Component.